- General privacy statement of the FAMHP in accordance with the GDPR

-For the FAMHP your privacy is of the highest importance.
+Your privacy is highly important to the FAMHP.
 This privacy statement gives you information about the protection of your personal data by the FAMHP, what your rights are and how you can exercise these rights.

 All personal data (i.e. all data relating to an identified or identifiable natural person) that you entrust to the FAMHP will be handled with the necessary care.
-This naturally implies that all processing of this personal data is carried out in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 relating to the protection of individuals with regard to the processing of personal data and the free movement of such data.
+This implies that all processing of this personal data is carried out in accordance with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 relating to the protection of natural persons with regard to the processing of personal data and on the free movement of such data.

-- identification data (e.g name, national insurance number and IP address);
+- Identification data, e.g name, national register number and IP address.

-- findings made in the context of inspections and enforcement powers of the FAMHP.
+- Findings made within the framework of FAMHP inspections and enforcement powers.

 - Why and on what basis does the FAMHP use your personal data?

 Your personal data is processed in the context of the FAMHP mission, as stipulated in the Law of 20 July 2006 on the establishment and operation of the FAMHP, namely:

 “Ensuring, from development to use, the quality, safety, and efficacy of

 - medicinal products for human use, and of veterinary medicinal products (including homoeopathic remedies and herbal medicinal products, pharmacy-made preparations, and officinal preparations),

 - medical devices and accessories, and raw materials for the preparation and production of medicines.